mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 - If a brand_id already exists, the procedure updates the corresponding record in the brands table to reflect any changes in the brand_name.
 - Transactions are used to ensure atomicity, meaning that if any error occurs, all operations are rolled back to avoid partial updates.
 - The procedure uses a TRY...CATCH block to handle potential errors.
 If an error occurs during the insert or update process, the transaction is rolled back to maintain data integrity.
-- After the rollback, the THROW statement re-raises the error, allowing it to be caught or logged by higher-level error handling mechanisms.
+- After the rollback, the THROW statement re-raises the error, allowing it to be detected and make the error handling possible.

 ```sql
 CREATE OR ALTER PROCEDURE insertupdateBrands